sjfakharian/Data-Insight-Tools/Bias_Detection.md

 ### Trade-offs Between Accuracy and Fairness

 As suggested in "Fairness and Machine Learning," there is often a trade-off between fairness and accuracy.
-The book notes that "the cost of fairness" is an important consideration when implementing bias mitigation techniques[^1].
+The book notes that "the cost of fairness" is an important consideration when implementing bias mitigation techniques.
 This trade-off stems from several factors:

 1. **Removing Information**: Fairness constraints may limit the use of predictive features that correlate with protected attributes
 2. **Additional Constraints**: Adding fairness requirements restricts the model's optimization space